Jamie Bulloch

-Jamie Bulloch (born 6 September 1969) is a British historian and translator of German literature.
+Jamie Bulloch (born 6 September 1969) is a British historian and translator of German literature, with over fifty published titles to his name, and twice winner of the Schlegel-Tieck prize.

 Life and work

-Jamie was born at East Dulwich Hospital, London, in 1969 and grew up in Tooting.
+Bulloch was born at East Dulwich Hospital, London, in 1969 and grew up in Tooting.
 He first attended Rosemead School, then Whitgift School, where he opened the bowling for the 1st XI.
-In 1981 he performed with the Children’s Music Theatre (now National Youth Music Theatre) at the Edinburgh Fringe in a production directed by Jeremy James Taylor, which was also filmed for Granada Television the same year.
+In 1981 he performed with the Children's Music Theatre (now National Youth Music Theatre) at the Edinburgh Fringe in a production directed by Jeremy James Taylor, which was also filmed for Granada Television the same year.
 He returned to the Fringe in 1983 and 1989, appearing latterly in Silver, written by Jonathan Smith and directed by Anthony Seldon.

 After taking a first in Modern Languages at Bristol University, he obtained an MA with distinction in Central European History at the School of Slavonic and East European Studies (SSEES).
-He took a couple of years out from studying to teach French and German at St Dunstan's College in London, then resumed with a PhD in interwar Austrian history, in which he was supervised by Martyn Rady.
+He took a couple of years out from studying to teach French and German at St Dunstan's College in London, then resumed with a PhD in interwar Austrian history in which he was supervised by Martyn Rady.
 He taught German language and Central European History at SSEES, UCL, King's College London and Warwick University, and he is the author of a book on Karl Renner in the 'Makers of the Modern World' series.

-Recent translations include Walk me Home by Sebastian Fitzek (Head of Zeus), Hinterland by Arno Geiger (Picador), Love in Five Acts by Daniela Krien (MacLehose Press), Sleepless by Romy Hausmann (Quercus Books) and The Capital by Robert Menasse (MacLehose Press), which won the 2017 German Book Prize.
+Recent translations include The Buried City by the Director of Pompeii Gabriel Zuchtriegel (Hodder Press), Murder at the Castle by David Safier (Old Street Publishing), The Gift by Sebastian Fitzek (Head of Zeus), The Fire by Daniela Krien (MacLehose Press), which was longlisted for the 2024 International Dublin Literary Award, and Anatomy of a Killer by Romy Hausmann (Quercus Books).
 His best known work is Look Who's Back by Timur Vermes (MacLehose Press), which was longlisted for the 2016 IMPAC award and 2015 Independent Foreign Fiction Prize.
 His translation of Portrait of the Mother as a Young Woman was praised by the Times Literary Supplement.
 He and his wife, Katharina Bielenberg, jointly translated Daniel Glattauer's hit novel, Love Virtually, and its sequel, Every Seventh Wave, both of which were adapted into radio plays starring David Tennant and Emilia Fox.
-His translation of The Mussel Feast won the 2014 Schlegel-Tieck Prize, an award for which he has been runner-up on two further occasions.
-He also had two books on the shortlist for the 2021 Schlegel-Tieck Prize.
+His translation of Hinterland by Arno Geiger won the 2023 Schlegel-Tieck prize, his second award following The Mussel Feast in 2014.
+He has been shortlisted on three further occasions, and runner-up twice.
+In 2021 he had two books on the shortlist for the Schlegel-Tieck Prize.
 Zen and the Art of Murder was shortlisted for the 2018 Crime Writers Association International Dagger.
+Another of Bulloch's translations is the 2017 German Book Prize winner, The Capital by Robert Menasse (MacLehose Press).
+Since 2013 Jamie has been a member of the New Books in German committee.